Ethereum-ERD/dev-upgradeable/README.md

 ### Borrower (Trove) Operations - `BorrowerOperations.sol`

-`openTrove(address[] memory _colls, uint256[] memory _amounts, uint256 _maxFeePercentage, uint256 _EUSDAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the Ether/LSDs received(ether through msg.value and LSDs through `_colls` and `_amounts`) as collateral.
+`openTrove(address[] memory _colls, uint256[] memory _amounts, uint256 _maxFeePercentage, uint256 _USDEAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the Ether/LSDs received(ether through msg.value and LSDs through `_colls` and `_amounts`) as collateral.
 Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode, 130% in Recovery Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.

 `addColl(address[] memory _collsIn, uint256[] memory _amountsIn, address _upperHint, address _lowerHint))`: payable function that adds the received Ether/LSDs(ether through msg.value and LSDs through `_collsIn` and `_amountsIn`) to the caller's active Trove.

 `withdrawColl(address[] memory _collsOut, uint256[] memory _amountsOut, address _upperHint, address _lowerHint)`: withdraws `_amountsOut` of collateral(Ether use the address of `WETH`) from the caller’s Trove.
 Executes only if the user has an active Trove, the withdrawal would not pull the user’s Trove below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 130%.

-`withdrawEUSD(uint256 _EUSDAmount, address _upperHint, address _lowerHint, uint256 _maxFeePercentage)`: issues `_EUSDAmount` of EUSD from the caller’s Trove to the caller.
+`withdrawUSDE(uint256 _USDEAmount, address _upperHint, address _lowerHint, uint256 _maxFeePercentage)`: issues `_USDEAmount` of USDE from the caller’s Trove to the caller.
 Executes only if the Trove's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 130%.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.

-`repayEUSD(uint _EUSDAmount, address _upperHint, address _lowerHint)`: repay `_EUSDAmount` of EUSD to the caller’s Trove, subject to leaving 200 debt in the Trove (which corresponds to the 200 EUSD gas compensation).
+`repayUSDE(uint _USDEAmount, address _upperHint, address _lowerHint)`: repay `_USDEAmount` of USDE to the caller’s Trove, subject to leaving 200 debt in the Trove (which corresponds to the 200 USDE gas compensation).

-`adjustTrove(address[] memory _collsIn, uint256[] memory _amountsIn, address[] memory _collsOut, uint256[] memory _amountsOut, uint256 _maxFeePercentage, uint256 _EUSDChange, bool _isDebtIncrease, address _upperHint, address _lowerHint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 130%.
+`adjustTrove(address[] memory _collsIn, uint256[] memory _amountsIn, address[] memory _collsOut, uint256[] memory _amountsOut, uint256 _maxFeePercentage, uint256 _USDEChange, bool _isDebtIncrease, address _upperHint, address _lowerHint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 130%.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.
 The parameter is ignored if the debt is not increased with the transaction.

 `closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Trove.
-Requires the borrower have a EUSD balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 200)` EUSD.
+Requires the borrower have a USDE balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 200)` USDE.

 `claimCollateral()`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their ETH collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).